StatEngine/stat-engine/README.md

 3. Create `statengine` database in PostgreSQL

+4. Run `brew install pkg-config cairo pango libpng jpeg giflib`

-4. Run `gulp serve` to start the development server.
+5. Run `gulp serve` to start the development server.
 It should automatically open the client in your browser when ready.

 ## Build & development